t-mart/ItemVersion/CONTRIBUTING.md

 # Contributing

 First off, thank you for considering contributing to ItemVersion!
-It's people like *you* who make it such a great tool for everyone.
+It's people like _you_ who make it such a great tool for everyone.

-* No contribution is too small!
+- No contribution is too small!
 Please submit as many fixes for typos and grammar bloopers as you can!
-* Don't be afraid to open half-finished PRs, and ask questions if something is unclear!
+- Don't be afraid to open half-finished PRs, and ask questions if something is unclear!
+- PRs should be made on feature branches.
-* Try to limit each pull request to *one* change only.
+- Try to limit each pull request to _one_ change only.
-* Since we squash on merge, it's up to you how you handle updates to the master branch.
-  Whether you prefer to rebase on master or merge master into your branch, do whatever is more comfortable for you.
-* Please document how you tested your changes in your PR
+- Please document how you tested your changes in your PR.
-* Make sure your changes pass the status checks.
+- Make sure your changes pass the status checks.
-  You won't get any feedback until it's green unless you ask for it.

 ## Formatting